Tejaswi8156/tutedude_python_assignments/README.md

 ---

+## Task 9: Create a Dictionary of Student Marks

+### Description:
+- Creates a dictionary with student names as keys and their marks as values.
+- Asks the user to enter a student's name.
+- Displays the corresponding marks if the student exists.
+- Displays an appropriate message if the student is not found.

+### How to run:
+python Task9.py

+---

+## Task 10: Demonstrate List Slicing

+### Description:
+- Creates a list of numbers from 1 to 10.
+- Extracts the first five elements using list slicing.
+- Reverses the extracted elements.
+- Prints the original list, extracted list, and reversed list.

+### How to run:
+python Task10.py

+---

 ## Files Included
 - Task1.py — Python script for Task 1
 - Task2.py — Python script for Task 2